 It’s a genuinely exhilarating journey, with some gradients approaching 20% (making the Bealach na Ba the steepest road in Britain) and views that rival any alpine pass in Europe.

-As far as what it’s like to drive, the road is narrow but in good condition with few potholes, and just wide enough on some sections for cars to pass each other.
-There are also crash barriers lining the upper half leading to the summit with a few vertigo-inducing drops, so if you haven’t got a head for heights I suggest not looking over the side.
+As far as what it’s like to drive, the road is narrow but in good condition, with few potholes, and just wide enough on some sections for cars to pass each other.
+There are also crash barriers lining the upper half leading to the summit with a few vertigo-inducing drops, so if you haven’t got a head for heights, I suggest not looking over the side.

 Another point to note about this road is the fact that it’s quite popular with cyclists (how they manage it I have no idea) so drivers will inevitably get stuck behind them, and once you’re halfway up there are safety barriers and steep verges meaning it’s very difficult to pull in.
 That being said, the Bealach na Ba is one of the most scenic roads in Scotland and is a must-do for anyone thinking of driving the NC500.

 The reason this road exists can be found in its Gaelic name ‘Bealach na Ba’ which translates into English as ‘Pass of the Cattle’.
-It was built in 1822 as a way to steer livestock across the Applecross Peninsula without having to take the much longer route around the coastline, but these days it’s mainly used a tourist attraction and a way for locals to get to work.
+It was built in 1822 as a way to steer livestock across the Applecross Peninsula without having to take the much longer route around the coastline, but these days it’s mainly used as a tourist attraction and a way for locals to get to work.

 You can’t miss the start point on the A896 as it’s signposted well in advance, and there’s a café next to its junction, which is one of the few places to grab a bite to eat in the area.
-The road widens slightly at this point so if you want to snap a selfie in front of the famous warning road sign you can park up, but there’s a designated car park a wee bit further on if the verge is full (which it almost always is.
-This is a very popular tourist site).
+The road widens slightly at this point, so if you want to snap a selfie in front of the famous warning road sign, you can park up, but there’s a designated car park a little bit further on if the verge is full, which it almost always is.
+(This is a very popular tourist site.).

-What surprised me when I drove the Bealach na Ba were the number of passing places which have obviously been installed to cope with large numbers of visiting tourists.
-Some of these are large enough to temporarily pull into, so if you want to stop and take a few photos keep your eyes open for these large passing spaces and pull as far in as you can.
+What surprised me when I drove the Bealach na Ba was the number of passing places which have obviously been installed to cope with large numbers of visiting tourists.
+Some of these are large enough to temporarily pull into, so if you want to stop and take a few photos, keep your eyes open for these large passing spaces and pull as far in as you can.

-These spaces aren’t designed to leave cars unattended so it’s handy there are two car parks at the summit, the first of which offers a superb viewpoint for the ultra-tight hairpin turns the pass is famous for.
+These spaces aren’t designed to leave cars unattended, so it’s handy that there are two car parks at the summit, the first of which offers a superb viewpoint for the ultra-tight hairpin turns the pass is famous for.
 Stopping there is an absolute must, as you’ll be able to look back down at the route you’ve just taken, which has to be up there with the best scenic views in Scotland.

 The second car park lies around the corner which is the highest point of the pass and it’s another spot to take in some amazing views, only this time you’ll be able to look west towards the islands of Raasay, Skye, and Rum.

-The terrain is rough moorland for miles in all directions but if you like going off-grid you can walk to the summit of Sgurr a Chaorachain from the top car park which is one of the peaks that overlooks the Bealach na Ba.
+The terrain is rough moorland for miles in all directions, but if you like going off-grid, you can walk to the summit of Sgurr a Chaorachain from the top car park, which is one of the peaks that overlooks the Bealach na Ba.

 It’s quite an easy route as Corbetts go as you will have already completed most of the ascent by car, just be aware the terrain is very rough from start to finish.
 Walk Highlands has a complete route description if you’re interested.

-From the car park the road immediately begins its descent to Applecross which is a less inspiring landscape but still scenic in its own barren way.
-The gradients are much shallower as you head downhill but there are a few more tight twists and turns and you’ll no doubt encounter lots of other road users trying to squeeze their way past as they make their way back over the Bealach na Ba.
+From the car park, the road immediately begins its descent to Applecross, which is a less inspiring landscape but still scenic in its own barren way.
+The gradients are much shallower as you head downhill, but there are a few more tight twists and turns, and you’ll no doubt encounter lots of other road users trying to squeeze their way past as they make their way back over the Bealach na Ba.